 The highly interactive Solar Career Map, launched by the Interstate Renewable Energy Council (IREC) at Solar Power International 2015 in Anaheim, is designed for workforce professionals, educators, policymakers and job seekers.
 It explores an expanding universe of solar-energy occupations, describing diverse jobs across the industry, charting possible progression between them, and identifying the high-quality training necessary to do them well.

-As national administrator of the Solar Instructor Training Network (SITN), IREC convened a national working group of solar experts to develop the original career mapping tool for the industry in 2011.
+While national administrator of the Solar Instructor Training Network (SITN), IREC convened a national working group of solar experts to develop the original career mapping tool for the industry in 2011.
 Designed to demonstrate the breadth of the industry and its critical occupations, as well as the necessity for high quality solar training in a variety of related fields, the Solar Career Map quickly became a popular tool for the USDOE SunShot Initiative and a model for other clean energy sectors.

-The new career mapping tool – the result of broad national expert input and close review by partners in industry and education – includes a compelling series of videos with solar instructors and other professionals who describe jobs, skills, credentials and education across a variety of solar careers.
+The career mapping tool – the result of broad national expert input and close review by partners in industry and education – includes a compelling series of videos with solar instructors and other professionals who describe jobs, skills, credentials and education across a variety of solar careers.
 And they answer the biggest question posed by a new generation of potential solar workers: why solar?

 Through interviews and understandable graphics, the interactive platform offers a broad vision of the industry, illustrating the exhilarating sweep of solar jobs, from manufacturing and design to installation and operations.